hyperledger/web3j/docs/source/management_apis.rst

        // send a transaction, or use parity.personalSignAndSendTransaction() to do it all in one }

-Refer to the integration test `org.web3j.protocol.parity.ParityIT <https://github.com/web3j/web3j/blob/master/src/integration-test/java/org/web3j/protocol/parity/ParityIT.java>`_ for further implementation details.
+Refer to the integration test `ParityIT <https://github.com/web3j/web3j/blob/master/src/integration-test/java/org/web3j/protocol/parity/ParityIT.java>`_ for further implementation details.